No

 – Marybeth Rhodes

-RN, MN, CPHRM, Risk Management Consultant, The Hanover Insurance Group
+RN, MN, CPHRM, Director of Risk Management, The Hanover

-In order to maintain the integrity of the RCA process, healthcare entities should define events or occurrences that are blameworthy.
+To maintain the integrity of the RCA process, healthcare entities should define events or occurrences that are blameworthy.
 Commonly noted blameworthy events may include those that involve criminal acts, substance abuse, patient abuse or acts defined by the organization as being intentionally or deliberately unsafe.
 These types of events should not be included in the RCA process but rather handled through an administrative or human resources process.
-If, in the course of an RCA, an event is found to be blameworthy or is found to have aspects of that, it should be referred to the designated authority.
+If, during an RCA, an event is found to be blameworthy or is found to have aspects of that, it should be referred to the designated authority.
 While these events can still be reviewed for process, the primary responsibility for full investigation should be by the appropriate authority either administratively or through human resources.
 By clearly defining blameworthy events, organizations maintain the integrity of the RCA process.2

-With so much at stake, it is imperative that healthcare facilities document and employ a RCA process to help determine what happened, why it happened, and what steps should be taken to prevent similar errors in the future.
+It is imperative that healthcare facilities document and employ an RCA process to help determine what happened, why it happened and what steps should be taken to prevent similar errors in the future.

 Manage top safety concerns to minimize errors